Mahatma Gandhi New Series: Languages

 Each banknote has its amount written in 17 languages.
 On the obverse, the denomination is written in English and Hindi.
-On the reverse is a language panel which displays the denomination of the note in 15 of the 22 official languages of India.
+On the reverse is a language panel that displays the denomination of the note in 15 of the 22 official languages of India.
 The languages are displayed in alphabetical order.
 Languages included on the panel are Assamese, Bengali, Gujarati, Kannada, Kashmiri, Konkani, Malayalam, Marathi, Nepali, Odia, Punjabi, Sanskrit, Tamil, Telugu and Urdu.